robertszafa/elastic-sycl-hls/README.md

 - CMake >=3.16
 - git
 - Intel SYCL compiler.
 The version used in this project is 2023.1.0.
 To install it on Ubuntu: `sudo apt install intel-basekit-2023.1.0`
-- RTL simulator on path (I used the Questa FPGA Starter Edition which is free but requires a free license).
+- RTL simulator on path.
+I used the Questa FPGA Starter Edition which is free but requires a free license.
+Install Quartus 19.2 together with Arria 10 device support, the pac_a10 board support packege, and OneAPI support (https://www.intel.com/content/www/us/en/software-kit/661712/intel-quartus-prime-pro-edition-design-software-version-19-2-for-linux.html).
 - (Optional) To run in hardware, I used the Intel DevCloud for free to access the Altera Arria 10AX115S FPGA.

 **Installation:**